pingcap/docs/system-variables.md

 - Scope: GLOBAL
 - Type: Integer
 - Default value: `0`
 - This variable is read-only.
-It specifies the maximum number of data files that can be persisted. when [statements summary persistence](/statement-summary-tables.md#persist-statements-summary) is enabled.
+It specifies the maximum number of data files that can be persisted when [statements summary persistence](/statement-summary-tables.md#persist-statements-summary) is enabled.
 The value of this variable is the same as that of the configuration item [`tidb_stmt_summary_file_max_backups`](/tidb-configuration-file.md#tidb_stmt_summary_file_max_backups-new-in-v660).

 ### tidb_stmt_summary_file_max_days <span class="version-mark">New in v6.6.0</span>